-Dental implants are titanium cylinders placed in the jawbone where original teeth are missing.
-These root-like cylinders are used to secure the replacement teeth in the jawbone and are as close as possible to having your natural teeth.
+Dental implants are titanium cylinders surgically placed in the jawbone where the original tooth or teeth once were.
+These root-like cylinders are used to secure replacement teeth (typically a crown or dentures) in the jawbone and are as close as possible to having your natural teeth.